SDeans0/sdeans0.github.io/_posts/2020-10-08-Living-Fossil-Fallacy.markdown

 millions of years ago.

 The term 'living fossil', though, is misleading.
-It implies evolutionary stasis, as though there is really nothing different between the trees at the end of Henderson's Walk and some prehistoric forest.
+It implies evolutionary stasis, as though there is really nothing different between the trees at the end of the Main Walk and some prehistoric forest.
 It is obvious from first principles that this cannot be true; they live in profoundly different climates, and compete with profoundly different species than their fossil doppelgängers – something must have changed